luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 ## Limitations
 ### **Impact of File Size**
-H.265 provides significantly more efficient compression, resulting in smaller file sizes.
-This reduction lowers energy consumption in areas not measured in our experiments, such as networking and disk access costs in addition to lower storage requirements.
-Future work could explore these aspects in greater detail.
+H.265 offers significantly more efficient compression, resulting in smaller file sizes.
+This reduction can lower energy consumption in areas not measured in our experiments, such as networking and disk access, beyond just reducing storage requirements.
+Future research could further investigate these aspects to better understand the overall energy impact and determine the optimal codec choice for different use cases.

 ### **Limited generalization**
 Our study was conducted using a single video, which may limit the generalizability of the results.
 Additionally, we only tested the default constant rate factor and preset settings, meaning performance and energy consumption may vary under different encoding configurations.
 Future research should investigate a broader range of videos and encoding parameters to provide more comprehensive insights.